mreza0100/mamzi.net.github.io/pages/universe/god.md

 ## Conclusion

-Our conclusion is the difference of [anthropomorphic](https://en.wikipedia.org/wiki/Anthropomorphism) and Deus sive Natura (God or Nature) perspective of God.
+Spinoza's God is the nature itself, and everything in the nature is part of the nature, which is part of God.
+Deus sive Natura, God or Nature, is the same thing for Spinoza.
+You and the door are part of the same thing with different modes, which he calls God.
+Spinoza's god is different from [anthropomorphic](https://en.wikipedia.org/wiki/Anthropomorphism) gods, which are in a human form with super powers.

-### What's the same with Spinoza's God?
+#### What's the same with Spinoza's God?

 - God is the creator of everything
 - God is the cause of everything